Travel Vaccines and Advice for the Solomon Islands

 Sources: Embassy of Solomon Islands and U.S. State Department

-Passport must be valid at the time of entry.
+Passport must be valid for at least six months at the time of entry.
 You will also need to have one blank page in your passport for the entry stamp.
 Proof of onward travel may also be required.

 Avoid an Embarrassing Stop